ansonl/geometry-stash-reference/shape-reference.md

 Angular measurements are in degrees, start at the 0 at the three'oclock postion and increase clock wise.

 **Geometry Stash currently renders slides in a 4:3 aspect ratio that is 4000px × 3000px.** The rendered slide is scaled down from this resolution to fit device screens.
+You may set a **custom canvas size** by specifying integer values for the `canvasWidth` and `canvasHeight` keys in the root dictionary.
+Both keys must be set for a custom canvas size to take effect.

 Please [contact](mailto:anson@geometrystash.com?subject=Geometry%20Stash%20Shape%20Drawing%20Inquiry) me if you have any questions about making your own slides.